Chapter 4.2 – Terminal Concessions and Land Leases

 • Manner used to phase sections of a terminal plot.
 A port authority could organize a separate competitive bidding procedure or auction process for each phase.
 Alternatively, a port authority might consider a second terminal phase as a mere extension of the initial terminal phase and decide to award the second phase to the incumbent terminal operator by direct appointment, thereby avoiding a competitive bidding process.
 If the second phase of the terminal represents a marginal extension of the first phase, then a competitive bidding process or auction for the second phase does not make sense, at least when the incumbent terminal operator shows interest in operating the second phase.
 If the scale differences between the first terminal phase and subsequent terminal phases are small, then a direct appointment to an existing operator is a less obvious choice.

-The issues discussed above constitute the core of many legal disputes handled by competition authorities around the world.
+The issues discussed above form the core of many legal disputes handled by competition authorities worldwide.
 They inevitably raise further questions about the need and impact of intra-port competition and the Minimum Efficient Scale (MES) in terminal operations.

 D. The division of risks and investments